Use savings deals, day passes, and half-fare cards for cheaper tickets on Lake Geneva boat cruises in Switzerland.

 Several savings deals and special offers are available for cheaper tickets when cruising on CGN pleasure boat cruises on Lake Geneva in Switzerland.
 Day tickets, half-fare, and junior cards are generally the cheapest deals with the best savings for families.
 Pleasure boat cruises on Lake Geneva are a fun and relaxing way to enjoy the beauty of the Lac Léman region of Switzerland and France.
 Several ticket deals are available to reduce the cost of excursions on lake boats.
 Children may go for free with the Junior Card while adults save with the Swiss transportation system half-fare card.
 Use the Mouettes passenger ferries in Geneva city for mini-cruises at only the price of a standard municipal bus fare.

 Tickets for Lake Geneva Pleasure Boat Cruises

 CGN Lac Léman has a monopoly on pleasure and transportation boats cruising on Lake Geneva between Switzerland and France.
 However, all ticket prices must be approved by local authorities, especially as the neighboring cantons are actually subsidizing the running cost of the pleasure boats, which are very important for the local tourism sector.

 Buy tickets for Lake Geneva pleasure boats online, from CGN ticket windows at landings in larger cities and towns, or onboard – the prices are the same.
-However, tickets must be purchased before boarding for the ferry boats between Lausanne and Evian, Lausanne and Thonon, and Nyon and Yvoire – these boats are usually blue and whiter rather than the all-while pleasure boats.
+However, tickets must be purchased before boarding for the ferry boats between Lausanne and Evian, Lausanne and Thonon, and Nyon and Yvoire – these boats are usually blue and whiter rather than the all-white pleasure boats.
 Cash and all major credit cards are accepted.
 Tickets are also available through most outlets selling Swiss train tickets if the cruise is an extension to a railway journey.

 It is also possible to buy most tickets and make boat restaurant reservations online from CGN.